AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 ---
 solution: Campaign Classic
 product: campaign
-title: Defining the email content in Adobe Campaign Classic
+title: Define the email content in Adobe Campaign Classic
 description: Learn how to define the email content when using Adobe Campaign Classic.
 audience: delivery
 content-type: reference
 topic-tags: sending-emails
 ---

-# Defining the email content {#defining-the-email-content}
+# Define the email content {#defining-the-email-content}

 ## Sender {#sender}